-A simple menu that includes a variety of dips, spreads and finger foods will not only be satisfying, it will also look chic when displayed on a beautifully decorated table.
 To cut down on prep time, I recommend seeking a little help from your local grocery store.
-My neighborhood market is brimming with unique appetizers during the holidays, and most have a variety of delicious items for any budget.
+My neighborhood market is brimming with unique appetizers and dips during the holidays.

 Encourage each of your guests to donate some items to your packaging station to save on some of the cost and provide a little more variety.
-It‘s also a great idea to hit up the holiday aisles of stores like department, specialty or even the local dollar store in the days following Christmas.
+It‘s also a great idea to hit up the holiday aisles of department, specialty or even dollar stores in the days following Christmas.
 You‘ll find huge discounts on adorable items that you can pack up for next year.

-Do all your girlfriends love to read, or have a cookbook obsession?
-In the vein of a white elephant, ask each guest to wrap and bring a cookbook, novel, or bestseller from their collection to swap at the party.
+Do your girlfriends love to read or have a cookbook obsession?
+In the vein of a white elephant, ask each guest to wrap and bring a cookbook, novel or bestseller from their collection to swap at the party.